dnywh/cuckoo-clock-site/src/pages/colophon.md

 ### Sounds

 I used public domain sounds from [xeno-canto](https://xeno-canto.org).
-Each sound has had its author credited in `details.json`, exposed in each bird’s webpage.
+Each sound has had its author credited in `details.json`, which you can more easily inspect on each bird’s webpage.

 Here’s how I sourced and edited the sound files: